suleymanoner/Moviesfaction/README.md

 Users can see their account informations in account screen.
 Also they can sign-out and reset their password in this screen.

 ![moviesfaction-account](https://user-images.githubusercontent.com/71967979/120936363-3f1dc900-c6bc-11eb-9ebd-8179549203a2.png)

+API in the application taken from : https://www.themoviedb.org